-The Consortium Agreement (CA) data retention guidelines will attempt to strike a balance between the scientific need to retain research data and the long-term cost of doing so.
-Subsequent to any decision made with regards to data sharing, recommendations from the EU-funded OpenAIRE project will be considered, such as depositing data in the EC commissioned cost-free repository.
+The Consortium Agreement (CA) data retention guidelines strikes a balance between the scientific need to retain research data and the long-term cost of doing so.
+Prior to any decision made with regards to data sharing, recommendations from the EU-funded OpenAIRE project will be considered, such as depositing data in the EC commissioned cost-free repository.